-Mac will close out the tour with five performances of Holiday Sauce, which will play Newark, New Jersey (December 4 at New Jersey Performing Arts Center); Richmond, Virginia (December 7-8, Modlin Center for the Arts); Washington, D.C.
+Mac will close out the tour with performances of Holiday Sauce, which will play Newark, New Jersey (December 4 at New Jersey Performing Arts Center); Richmond, Virginia (December 7-8, Modlin Center for the Arts); Washington, D.C.
 (December 12, The Kennedy Center); Ann Arbor, Michigan (December 14-15, Power Center); and Seattle (December 19-20, The Moore Theater).

 Mac is also set to perform A 24-Decade History of Popular Music in its entirety in Berlin, October 10–20, as part of The Berliner Festspiele.

 Mac will be joined on tour by costume designer Machine Dazzle and music director Matt Ray, who created new arrangements of all of the songs.
 The tour is produced by Pomegranate Arts and Taylor Mac’s Nature’s Darlings.